alexander3um/hapi-sessions/README.md

 - `expiresIn` TTL for the session cookie and the cache record.
 - `password` Passowrd for cookie encryption.
 - `cache` Cache name created within `server.cache`;
+## API
+- `request.session.get()` – gets the session data, stored in cache.
+- `request.session.set(value)` – sets the session data.
+- `request.session.addOrChange(value)` – use only when the session data stored as an object.
+It merges passed object with stored in session one.
+- `request.sessionsCache` – a link to a catbox policy with all the sessions.
+You can take the session id from `request.state.session`.

 The plugin has been made by a total rookie for personal purposes.
 Any critics are welcome.